Mobile home remodeling ideas on a budget

-With housing and energy costs about as high as they’ve collectively been in years, many folks are turning to mobile homes as viable options.
+With housing and energy costs about as high as they’ve collectively been in years, many folks are turning to mobile home remodeling as viable options.
 While there used to be a stigma attached to them, that’s worn off in the last decade or so and they’ve now become one of the fastest growing housing trends in the country – which makes them the exception, not the rule.

 In a traditional home, the roof over your head is most certainly one of the costliest (also necessary) investments you can make in your home.
 In mobile homes, they’re pretty cheap.
 First off you’re not dealing with significant pitch and grading issues – and you’re also talking about a lower surface area.
 A top of the line roof might run you only a couple thousand dollars.